jewel/clearskies/PROTOCOL.md

 Clients support UPnP to make sure that its listening port is open to the world.

-Future updates to protocol version 1 will include a method for communicating over UDP.
+Future updates to the protocol will include a method for communicating over UDP.

 Wire protocol